childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 **412.120 - Coordination with Federal Programs**
 The Department shall:
-(a) Coordinate with federal SNAP program to avoid duplication (b) Ensure seamless transition for households receiving both programs (c) Maximize federal matching funds when available
+(a) Coordinate with federal SNAP program to avoid duplication and ensure seamless service (b) Ensure households can receive both federal SNAP benefits (distributed directly through federal programs) and state OFAP benefits (from Oregon Food Security Fund) without confusion
-(d) Ensure compliance with federal requirements when using federal funds
+(c) Leverage existing federal SNAP infrastructure and processes for administrative efficiency where appropriate (d) Maintain clear separation between federal benefit distribution (direct to recipients) and state fund operations (e) Ensure compliance with all applicable federal and state requirements for program administration

 ### Section 10 - Economic Development and Local Food